20lives/dmote/doc/options-main.md

 This is only relevant with the `threaded` style of wrist rest.

+#### Parameter `angle`

+The angle in radians of the fasteners, on the xy plane, from the y axis.
+This parameter is only used with `threaded-mount` as your `position` → `style` setting, otherwise the angle is calculated from other settings.

 #### Parameter `amount`

 The number of fasteners connecting each case to its wrist rest.